 EU Parliament Signals New Restrictions for Non-Custodial Wallet Owners

 The crypto world was rocked last month by the latest vote from the EU Parliament.
-It has recently been proposed that transfers to and from non-custodial wallets (unhosted wallets) over 1000 EUR will require extra anti-money laundering (AML) efforts.
+It has recently been proposed that transfers to and from self-hosted wallets (unhosted wallets) over 1000 EUR will require extra anti-money laundering (AML) efforts.
 Some have heavily criticised this new legislation.
-But, these restrictions come as no surprise to those in the know, considering that Switzerland already implemented transfer restrictions to non-custodial wallets in August 2019.
+But, these restrictions come as no surprise to those in the know, considering that Switzerland already implemented transfer restrictions to self-hosted wallets in August 2019.

 Many crypto enthusiasts are still uncertain about what this new legislation means and how it will affect them.
 Let’s break it down.